 At Lake Eppalock, you can target

 Fishing has changed a lot at Lake Eppalock in recent years.
-A while back, this was the spot to go to for masses of redfin and carp.
-Thanks to a great stocking program by the VFA over an extended period, it’s now thriving as a premier native fishery, with large yellowbelly and Murray cod now common catches.
-Big ones too, as we have caught yellowbelly up to 65cm and Murray Cod over a meter.
+It used to be the go-to spot for masses of redfin and carp.
+Thanks to a great stocking program by the VFA over an extended period, it’s now thriving as a premier native fishery, with large yellowbelly and Murray cod common catches.
+Yellowbelly can reach up to 65cm, while Murray Cod can exceed a meter.
 Access to the lake is excellent for boats, with multiple boat ramps scattered around the Lake.
 It’s a prime location to fish with a kayak or small boat and has plenty of productive areas for land-based anglers.
 This is quite a shallow system, so keep an active eye on your sounder as you move around on your boat, as shallow areas can sneak up on you.
-Lake Eppalock offers excellent year-round fishing with redfin, golden perch ( yellow belly ), trout, carp and Murray Cod.
-With redfin and carp in big numbers when the water conditions are right.
+Lake Eppalock offers excellent year-round fishing with redfin, golden perch ( yellowbelly ), trout, carp and Murray Cod.
+Redfin and carp are present in large numbers when water conditions are right.
 Regular fishing competitions are held here, so do keep an eye out for those.
-The fishing is generally excellent, although most redfin caught are quite small.
+The fishing is generally excellent, although most redfin caught are pretty small.
 Also, blue-green algae are a problem in this system sometimes, so check blue-green algae alerts before taking fish home to eat.

 When fishing here, concentrate your time and effort casting lures towards and suspending baits hard up against the visible structure and depth changes.
 Many of the largest fish are often caught amongst the timber.
-The trick here is to present a lure or bait and tempt the bigger ones out of the structure they reside in for a reaction strike.
+The trick is to present a lure or bait and tempt the bigger ones out of their structure for a reaction strike.
 You can catch redfin and carp in prolific numbers in warmer months.
 Cod and yellowbelly are the prized catches here, and although they are not as common as the other species, they can be caught.
-Concentrating your time on the visible structure, such as the submerged tree branches, is a great strategy for catching a few decent fish.
+Concentrating your time on the visible structure, such as the submerged tree branches, is an excellent strategy for catching a few decent fish.
 If fishing from a boat, a great advantage is having an electric motor out the front with spot lock capability so you can work the trees out of the water heavily.
 I prefer vertically jigging soft plastics and vibes here.

 Lake Eppalock Boat Ramp